 It is assumed that your customer spends a certain number of hours at his desk every day.
 It can view the contract in a reasonable amount of time.
 With more and more employees on the move, your offer will likely be in the inbox for several days before your prospect even opens the envelope.
 All of this causes a deal to stall and perhaps never materialize because it takes too long for the prospect to receive, view, and sign the document.

-What digital signature online represent?
+What does digital signature online represent?

 Electronic contracts solve this problem by allowing your potential customers to instantly view and digitally sign an offer on a computer, smartphone or tablet, or on your e-commerce website.
 In some cases, all they have to do is click on the “I Agree” button to close the deal.
 Greater efficiency through electronic transactions can increase your close rates and significantly increase your sales.
 They can also create a sense of urgency as potential customers may check their email 15 times a day (or more) no matter where they are.